 Professional Certificates

-EdX’s Professional Certificates are designed by “industry leaders and top universities to build and enhance critical professional skills.”
-These combine several courses over a few months, and start at $220.
-These professional tracks include programs such as “Product Management” or “Intro to Java Programing.”
+Professional Certificates are crafted by “industry leaders and top universities to build and enhance critical professional skills.”
+These multi-course programs span several months, starting at $220.
+Professional tracks include “Product Management” and “Intro to Java Programming” among others.

 Executive Education Courses